 Commissioners said the project showed a strong need for expanded bicycle facilities in downtown Boise and told ACHD staff to work with a group of stakeholders to come up with an implementation plan by the end of August.
 The plan may include buffered bike lanes, regular lanes enhanced by additional pavement markings and/or traditional bike lanes on routes the group finds appropriate.

 The stakeholders group includes ACHD, the City of Boise, the Capital City Development Corporation, the Downtown Boise Association, Valley Regional Transit, and others.
 Information gleaned from the five-week pilot project will help the group examine parts of the pilot that were successful, as well as areas that may require a different approach.
-Those recommendations will be brought back before the ACHD Commissioners in August or September.

 Start Date: June 2014